hashicorp/packer/website/source/docs/builders/amazon-ebs.html.markdown

    spot price.
 This must be one of: `Linux/UNIX`, `SUSE Linux`, `Windows`, `Linux/UNIX (Amazon VPC)`, `SUSE Linux (Amazon VPC)`, `Windows (Amazon VPC)`

+* `ssh_keypair_name` (string) - If specified, this is the key that will be used for SSH with the machine.
+By default, this is blank, and Packer will generate a temporary keypair. `ssh_private_key_file` must be specified with this.

 * `ssh_port` (integer) - The port that SSH will be available on.
 This defaults to port 22.

 * `ssh_private_key_file` (string) - Use this ssh private key file instead of a generated ssh key pair for connecting to the instance.
 This key file must already exist on the `source_ami`

 * `ssh_private_ip` (bool) - If true, then SSH will always use the private